giftED21 COVID Safety

 We are excited to experience the energy of learning together as we plan to gather at giftED21, December 1-3, in Dallas and Online.
 Providing a safe environment for all participants remains our top priority as we continue to navigate the ongoing pandemic.
 With this in mind, we are writing to provide you with an important update on the safety measures being put into place for giftED21.

 In an effort to create the safest environment possible, TAGT will require all participants at the in-person giftED21 conference to be fully vaccinated—including attendees, presenters, exhibitors, staff, volunteers, and sponsors.
-More information will be released in the coming weeks regarding a secure, and HIPAA-compliant third-party service TAGT will use to verify the vaccine status of attendees.
+More information has been released here regarding a secure, and HIPAA-compliant third-party service TAGT will use to verify the vaccine status of attendees.

 No in-person gathering during the pandemic is without risk, and although a vaccine requirement does not guarantee safety, it is part of the overall safety plan for protecting our community.
 Our team continues to monitor all recommendations from the Centers for Disease Control and Prevention, federal, state, and local health officials, and the meeting planning industry to help mitigate risks and concerns you may have about attending giftED21.

 Additional and detailed protocols, including potential mask requirements and social distancing, are under consideration and further precautions beyond this vaccine requirement, will be announced in November, if necessary.